intagliated/intagliated/README.md

 <!-- #### ⚡ I love math, programming, data science, and books-->
- #### 🌱 I’m currently pursuing my Masters degree in Data Science  at  [Chennai Mathematical Instituite](https://www.cmi.ac.in/).<br><br> 🌱 Along with this, I am also building up my forte in programming and data science  by pursuing a Diploma in Data Science and Programming as part of IIT Madras's BS Degree Programme .
+ ####  I’m currently pursuing my Masters degree in Data Science  at  [Chennai Mathematical Instituite](https://www.cmi.ac.in/).<br><br>Along with this, I am also building up my forte in programming and data science  by pursuing a Diploma in Data Science and Programming as part of IIT Madras's BS Degree Programme .
 #### 💬 Ask me about anything [here](https://github.com/intagliated/intagliated/issues)
 <br>
 <br>